noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 * Show difference between long and short event of similar "importance" (2 cases, Entertainment)
 * So small events can't ever do anything?
 (1 case; Pokemon Go)

-### If a big event happens, how do clusters react? - Politics
+### If a big event happens, how do clusters react? - US Presidential Election 2016

   In the politics/news cluster, the biggest subreddits in terms of subreddit interactions are unsurprisingly political.
-The biggest being "the_donald" a right wing (now banned) subreddit supporting Donald Trump especially during the 2016 US presidential election.
+The biggest being "the_donald" a right wing, now banned, subreddit supporting Donald Trump especially during the 2016 US presidential election.
 The second biggest is "conspiracy" and the third and fourth "politics" and "news", two subreddits also strongly involved in the US election cycle of 2016.
 It has to be noted that "politics" and "news" tend to be anti-Trump and are taken as "the_donald"s counter-pole in our analysis.

   <figure id="fig-plot-top-subreddits-politics">
     <div class="plotly-embed-top">